Library cards will be issued to the following patrons free of charge:

 Book Bundles Lending Policy

 Only Heggan cardholders in good standing (a current card with less than $10 in fines) may check out book bundles.
 Patrons must use their own library card when checking out book bundles.
 The library staff reserves the right to limit the number of times that cardholders may borrow book bundles due to demand and availability.
 Book bundles may be checked out for three weeks and may be renewed twice unless they are on hold for other patrons.
-The late fee will be $1.00 per day for the entire bundle.
+The late fee will be $1.00 per day, up to $10.00.
 All contents of the book bundle must be returned together, in the bag, or else the $1.00 late fee will apply.
 Book bundles may be placed on hold.
 Book bundles must be returned to the Margaret E. Heggan Free Public Library only and cannot be returned to other libraries in the LOGIN consortium.
 The books in the bundle must be returned to the library in the bag they were in when borrowed along with all the accompanying instructions.
 If a book or books are not returned in the bag, patrons will be charged the replacement fee for the item, which will vary for each book, in addition to a $3.00 processing fee for each book that is not returned.
 If the bag is lost or damaged, patrons must pay a fee of $8.00 to replace the bag.
 Cardholders who lose, damage, or destroy any contents of the book bundles may be barred from borrowing book bundles in the future.

 All circulating materials may be requested by a patron, in accordance with the circulation policies.